Arthur-Conan-Dog/just-javascript-algorithms/sorting.md

 ### selection sort

-Finds the minimum value, swaps it with the value in the first position, and repeats these steps for the remainder of the list.
+Finds the minimum value, swaps it with the value at the first position, and repeats these steps for the remaining of the list.

 #### key points